xuganchen/backtest/README.md

 ### Event-Driven
 It is handled by running the event-loop calculations, which can be simply expressed as below by pseudo-code:

+This system was originally started with reference to [QuantStart](https://www.quantstart.com/articles).

 ```python
 while True:								# run the loop forever by each tick
     try: